New Victory Theater: Seating areas

 The auditorium is decorated with woodwork and plaster decorations, which resemble the original decorations in the theater.
-The auditorium contained extensive gilding, which was covered in 1902 before HHPA restored the gilding in 1995.
+The auditorium was gilded extensively; the gilding was covered in 1902, before HHPA restored the gilding in 1995.
 The modern-day decorations consist of motifs such as fleurs-de-lis and laurels, which are made of glazed Dutch metal.
 At the rear of the second balcony level are control booths.
 The rear wall of the orchestra and first balcony level, as well as the control booths on the second balcony level, contain sound-absorbing acoustical panels.
-In addition, the entrance from the lobby and the auditorium's emergency exits contain soundproof doors.
+In addition, the entrance from the lobby and the auditorium's emergency exits have soundproof doors.
 When Belasco owned the theater, he had installed autumn-themed tapestries on the rear and side walls of the auditorium.
 He also placed a rosewood partition at the rear of the auditorium.
 Behind this screen was originally a men's smoking room, as well as one women's lounge on each of the three levels.
 These rooms were outfitted with then-modern amenities such as telephones and carriage calls.

 There are triple-height boxes flanking the stage, above which are golden domes.
-Originally, the orchestra and first balcony levels contained two boxes on either side of the stage, while the second balcony level contained one box.
+Originally, there were two boxes on either side of the stage at the orchestra and first balcony levels, while there was one box on either side at the second balcony level.
 The boxes are topped by lighting fixtures, similar to those that had been installed when Belasco owned the theater.
 On the ceiling is a large dome that features lyre-playing putti perched on its rim; these putti were removed in 1902 before being restored in 1995.
 The dome is divided by ribs, with a central motif of a lyre and cherubs at the intersection of the ribs.
-It contains a glazed surface that is painted amber and ocher, as well as an LED chandelier and uplights.
-The dome also includes ventilation openings.
+Its glazed surface is painted amber and ocher.
+The dome includes an LED chandelier and uplights, as well as ventilation openings.
 Above the auditorium is the theater's heating, ventilation, and air conditioning equipment; to minimize vibrations, the HVAC equipment is mounted on girders spanning the auditorium's ceiling.